jimbobbennett/star-wars-copilot-with-devcycle/README.md

 This app connects to DevCycle using the [DevCycle .NET SDK](https://www.nuget.org/packages/DevCycle.SDK.Server.Local) nuget package to determine 2 things:

 - What model to use
-- What Star Wars character to base the copilot on
+- What system prompt to use to define the Star Wars character in use.

 The model value is taken verbatim - so you can send any supported model name and the app will work.
-For the character, the copilot chat is configured to be either R2-D2 or Yoda - no other value is supported.

-The model is used to configure which underlying LLM Pieces will use.
-The character is used to set the name of the copilot chat (visible if you look at the conversation in another component of Pieces, such as the VS Code extension or desktop app), and set a system prompt to guide the copilot to answer like the selected character.
+This is used to select an LLM in the Pieces chat.
+Same with the system prompt - this is passed as is to each message sent to the LLM.

 ## Configuring the app